Sadiq Adebiyi

-Sadiq Adebiyi (born 8 January 1997) is a Nigerian professional rugby league footballer who plays as a or for the London Broncos in the Super League and Nigeria at international level.
+Sadiq Adebiyi (born 8 January 1997) is a Nigerian professional rugby league footballer who plays as a or for the London Broncos in the Betfred Championship and Nigeria at international level.

 Adebiyi played for London Broncos between 2015 and 2021 with loan spells at Hemel Stags, Oxford and London Skolars in League 1, and Oldham and the Sheffield Eagles in the Championship.

 Background

 Adebiyi was born in Lagos, Nigeria.

 Playing career

 London Broncos

 Adebiyi made his debut for the Broncos in 2015 and was a member of the first team squad from 2017 until 2021.

+He spent time loan from the Broncos at the Hemel Stags, Oxford and the London Skolars in League 1.

+Adebiyi also spent time loan from London at Oldham and the Sheffield Eagles in the Championship.

 Injuries and the COVID-19 pandemic limited his opportunities in 2020 and 2021.
 In 2020 he suffered a pectoral injury that ruled him out for several months.

 In 2021, Adebiyi ruptured his Achilles tendon and missed most of the Championship season.

 During the time at London he made 49 appearances scoring 11 tries.

 Wakefield Trinity

-On 15 October 2021 Adebiyi signed for Wakefield Trinity in the Super League During the 2022 season he made three appearances for Trinity and spent a period on loan at Newcastle Thunder.
+On 15 October 2021 Adebiyi signed for Wakefield Trinity in the Super League.
+During the 2022 season he made three appearances for Trinity.

+He spent time on loan at the Wakefield at the Newcastle Thunder in the RFL Championship.